open-learning-exchange/open-learning-exchange.github.io/pages/githubandmarkdown.md

 ![Forking on GitHub](uploads/images/Forking on GitHub update.png)

 ### Go to Settings and rename your repository
-After your fork the repository, you will be on your page: &lt;username&gt;/open-learning-exchange.github.io.
+After you fork the repository, you will be on your page: &lt;username&gt;/open-learning-exchange.github.io.
 Then, you should go to Settings at the top middle of the page and rename your repository to your GitHub username.
 See example below.

 ![Renaming Repository](uploads/images/Rename Repository.png)